codeman-andy/YOBD_CrA/README.md

 SExtractor - Functions to perform the SExtractor + PSFex routines

+Start - A collection of scripts which initialize different functions used throughout this work, such as the BIAS + Flatfield reduction or the catalog construction to be used by the KARMA software

 The Quest for Triplicates - Identifies and averages duplicates and triplicates entries in the Subaru catalog

 Utility - A compilation of utility functions used in functions of other scripts